Heinzad/heinzad.github.io/_posts/2022-12-02-agile-user-stories-acceptance-criteria.md

 author: "Adam Heinz"
 date: 2022-12-02 01:00:00
 ---

-Well-written user stories and acceptance criteria can help bridge the gap between business analysts and developers.
+How to write user stories and acceptance criteria that help bridge the gap between business analysts and developers.

+# Overview

 SAFe - Scaled Agile Framework for enterprises - provides explanatory material that is quite useful for building a shared reference point for a team.